ASSIST-IoT-SRIPAS/pinetime-heart-rate-dataset/schedule.md

 ## Notes

+- For P6, the wristband's clock was ahead of the Equivital device's clock by 24 seconds.
+The difference was corrected at 10:06:20.
 - \* Around the 35-minute mark the wristband disconnected from the laptop.
 It was subsequently reconnected.
 The walk lasted for 17 minutes and the break started at 14:02.
 - \*\* A software failure occured at the 40-minute mark.
 The walk was stopped at 13:11:10.
 The study was resumed at 13:17:21 (start of the break).
 - \*\*\* At 13:50 a software failure occured.
 The study and the participant's break were resumed at 13:53:00.
 The break lasted until 13:56:00.